devonfw-tutorials/katacoda-scenarios-dev/173_rework-devon4j-app-tutorial_devon4j-app/step1.md

 **core**: It is the core of the application.In this module you can write actual business logic with service implementation, as well as entire logic layer and dataaccess layer.

-**batch**: optional module for batch layer.
+**batch**: Optional module for batch layer.
 In this example we have not created it.
 To add batch module while generating from commandline use -Dbatch=batch parameter.
-And to generate it from eclipse using mave archetype enter batch variable value as batch in project creation page.
+And to generate it from eclipse using maven archetype, enter batch variable value as batch in project creation page.

 **server**: This module bundles the entire app (core with optional batch) typically as a bootified WAR file.